 When our reality doesn’t fit our perspective of how we think things should be, when our beliefs, wishes, and expectations are not met, we have negative thoughts about it.
 These negative thoughts turn into negative emotions and the result is that we suffer.
 This is very important to understand because it means: We are suffering NOT because of the things that occur, but because of the way WE ARE THINKING about what has occurred!

-Our thoughts are creating our reality including our suffering!
+Your thoughts are creating Your reality, including Your suffering!
 And what is the solution to this?

 Since we are not able to change the rest of the world to suit our expectations and wishes, WE HAVE TO CHANGE THE ONLY THING WE HAVE ANY CONTROL OVER, AND THAT IS OUR THOUGHT PROCESSES.

 What can I do to make my life better now?

 If we are wise, we will understand and accept that periods of temporary suffering are necessary for our growth and development as individuals and for the communities we are part of.